paragi/rocket-store-node/README.md

 However you can set the storage area and data format to use, with the setOption function, before doing any operation on the data.

 ## Basic terminology
-Rocketstore was made to replace a more complex database, in a setting that required a low footprint and high performance.
+Rocket-Store was made to replace a more complex database, in a setting that required a low footprint and high performance.

-Rocketstore is intended to store and retrieve records/documents, organized in collections, using a key.
+Rocket-Store is intended to store and retrieve records/documents, organized in collections, using a key.

 Terms used:
 * __Collection__: name of a collections of records.
 (Like an SQL table)